mecid/mecid.github.io/_posts/2020-02-26-textfield-in-swiftui.md

 #### Styling
 *SwiftUI* provides us a few styles and the *textFieldStyle* modifier that we can use to apply styles to our *TextFields* in the app. *textFieldStyle* modifier uses the environment to pass the style to every view inside the environment.
 It looks very similar to the *buttonStyle* modifier that discussed in the previous post.

+> To learn more about *buttonStyle* modifier, take a look at my ["Mastering buttons in SwiftUI post"](/2020/02/19/mastering-buttons-in-swiftui/).

 ```swift
 struct ContentView: View {
     @State private var text = ""